2023 Annual Call for Volunteers: Volunteer Opportunities

 -

-To provide independent actuarial perspective on property and casualty equity and fairness topics and to inform public policy makers on property and casualty practices that could potentially disadvantage people of color and/or other people in marginalized groups.
+Provides independent actuarial perspective on property and casualty equity and fairness topics and informs public policymakers on property and casualty practices that could potentially disadvantage people of color and/or other people in marginalized groups.

-- Provide key actuarial considerations regarding laws and regulations under consideration.
+- Provides key actuarial considerations regarding laws and regulations under consideration.

-- Provide key actuarial considerations regarding proposals from industry groups and consumer groups to assist regulators and legislators in their decisions.
+- Provides key actuarial considerations regarding proposals from industry groups and consumer groups to assist regulators and legislators in their decisions.

-- Consider and provide objective perspective on potential solutions to concerns associated with the use of external data, complex models, and outputs from actuarial models.
+- Considers and provides objective perspective on potential solutions to concerns associated with the use of external data, complex models, and outputs from actuarial models.

 Time Commitment: 30-40 hours per year.
 The committee meets via teleconference every other week for an hour.
 Volunteers are also divided into subgroups that meet sporadically and report on their findings to the larger group.

-Skills/Experience: Knowledge and experience in diversity, equity and inclusion issues and how they relate to property and casualty insurance.
+Skills/Experience: Knowledge of and experience in diversity, equity, and inclusion issues and how they relate to property and casualty insurance.
+Excellent written communication skills.

 - Workers’ Compensation Committee (Actively Seeking Volunteers)